Rules and regulations

 (iii) The voucher is donated for a charitable cause, and the landowner association does not receive compensation or consideration of any kind other than tax benefit; and

-(iv) The recipient of the voucher is identified prior to obtaining the Wildlife Board's approval for the donation.
+(iv) The recipient of the voucher is identified prior to obtaining the director's approval for the donation.